Telegram Bot Setup

 - Deploy a cage and note its webhook URL

-- Register the webhook URL with the platform
+- Register the webhook URL with Telegram

 - The gateway proxy handles forwarding, buffering during hibernation, and wake-on-message

-Telegram
+Telegram webhook setup

 Webhook format: https://gateway.lobstercage.ai/hook/{cageId}/{token}